Andy McDonald (politician)

-Andrew Joseph McDonald (born 8 March 1958) is a British Labour politician and solicitor.
-He served as Shadow Secretary of State for Transport in Jeremy Corbyn's shadow cabinet from 2016 to 2020, and as Shadow Secretary of State for Employment Rights and Protections under Keir Starmer before resigning in September 2021.
-He has been the Member of Parliament (MP) for Middlesbrough in the House of Commons since 2012.
-He is a member of the Socialist Campaign Group parliamentary caucus.
+Andrew Joseph McDonald (born 8 March 1958) is a British Labour Party politician and solicitor serving as Member of Parliament (MP) for Middlesbrough and Thornaby East (formerly Middlesbrough) since 2012.

+McDonald served as Shadow Employment Secretary in Keir Starmer's shadow cabinet from 2020 until his resignation in 2021.
+Previously, he served as Shadow Secretary of State for Transport in Jeremy Corbyn's shadow cabinet from 2016 to 2020.

-Early life
+Early life and education

-Andy McDonald was born in Acklam, Middlesbrough, in the North Riding of Yorkshire.
+Andrew McDonald was born on 8 March 1958, in the Acklam area of Middlesbrough.

 He was educated at a number of local schools, including St. Francis Primary School, St. Edward's Primary School and St. George's Secondary School (which later became Trinity Catholic College, Middlesbrough).
-He attended St. Mary's Sixth Form College before studying for a law degree at Leeds Polytechnic.
+He attended St. Mary's Sixth Form College before studying a degree in law at Leeds Polytechnic.

 Legal career

-McDonald worked as a solicitor for over 25 years, as a senior solicitor at the Middlesbrough office of Thompsons Solicitors and to lead the firm's Serious Injury Unit for the Cumbria, Humberside, North East, and Yorkshire areas.
+Upon completing his law degree, McDonald worked as a solicitor for over 25 years.
+He was a senior solicitor at the Middlesbrough office of Thompsons Solicitors and led the firm's Serious Injury Unit for the Cumbria, Humberside, North East and Yorkshire areas.
 He was also the firm's Head of Military Claims for members of the British Armed Forces.
-Whilst working for the firm, McDonald acted as a special adviser to the House of Commons Defence Select Committee for its 2003 report on Armed Forces Pensions and Compensation.
-He has also served as both Chair and as Secretary of the Association of Personal Injury Lawyers' Military Special Interest Group and was a founder member of The Royal British Legion's Solicitors Group.
+Whilst working for the firm, McDonald acted as an adviser to the House of Commons Defence Select Committee for its 2003 report on Armed Forces Pensions and Compensation.
+He has also served as both Chair and as Secretary of the Association of Personal Injury Lawyers' Military Special Interest Group, and was a founder member of The Royal British Legion's Solicitors Group.

 Early political career

 McDonald was active in local politics in Middlesbrough for many years.
-He served as councillor for Westbourne ward from 1995 to 1999.
+He served as a Labour councillor for Westbourne ward from 1995 to 1999.
 At the time of his selection as a parliamentary candidate, he was chairman of Middlesbrough Labour Party Local Government Committee.

-Labour shortlisted McDonald as a potential candidate for the Middlesbrough South and East Cleveland constituency in the 2010 United Kingdom general election.
+Labour shortlisted McDonald as a potential candidate for the Middlesbrough South and East Cleveland constituency in the 2010 general election.
 However, Tom Blenkinsop was the eventual choice.